hweidner/check-mk-goodies/README.md

 A peer is considered active if the latest valid handshake is not older than five minutes.

+## agentfiles

+When monitoring hosts with a Checkmk agent, a Checkmk server connects to the agent and receives the raw monitoring data from the agent.
+Typically, the agent output size is in the range of some kilobytes.
+But there is no upper limit.
+By using malicious or badly designed plugins and local checks, the output size can get huge, which slows down the checkmk server and makes it consume large amounts of memory.
+When the hosts memory is exceeded, parts of the Checkmk monitoring system can crash and need to be restarted.
+There is no way of restricting the maximum allowed size of the agent output.

+This local check should be installed on any Checkmk server with at least one running site.
+It monitors the size of each cached Checkmk agent output file.
+There is one check item for each installed checkmk site.
+The status is WARN or CRIT if at least one cached agent file is larger than the configured thresholds, which are 2MB and 16MB (warn/crit).

 ## keepalived (local check and notify script)

 Checkmk has support for monitoring the states of keepalived VRRP instances.